wizardyesterday/AutomaticGainControl/README.txt

 3.3 int agc_setAgcFilterCoefficient(float coefficient)

 This function sets the filter coefficient of the AGC.
-The "filtercoefficien" parameter determines how quickly the AGC algorithm will converge to the operatingpoint.
+The "coefficient" parameter determines how quickly the AGC algorithm will converge to the operatingpoint.
 Valid values are 0 < coefficient < 1.
 Smaller values result in the AGC converging more slowly, and larger values result in more rapid